All Episodes

 You like to add your own.

-Yeah, I don't love the jar of sauces that comes with meat.
+Yeah, I don't like the jar of sauces that come with meat.

-You don't exactly know what meat's going in there.
+You don't you don't know exactly what meat is going in there.

 It's mushy sometimes.